2013-2014 Faculty Biography

 Stuart Streichler - link to bio on IAS program page

-Bilin Stiber received a BS in Physics from Beijing Normal University (Beijing, China), and a MS and PhD from the Department of Biophysical Engineering, Osaka University (Osaka, Japan).
-She was an Assistant Professor at Osaka University and since then has been a frequent Visiting Scientist there.
-She was a researcher at The Chinese University of Hong Kong, the Hong Kong University of Science & Technology, and a visiting researcher in the Electrical Engineering and Computer Sciences Department at the University of California, Berkeley.
-She is currently a General Partner in S-Squared Technical Consulting.
-Her research interests lie in the area of signal processing theory and applications, especially time- frequency distributions and applications to speech and biosignals.
+Bilin Stiber received a MS and PhD from the Department of Biophysical Engineering, Osaka University (Osaka, Japan), where she was subsequently an Assistant Professor.
+She also holds BS in physics.
+She was a research scientist at The Chinese University of Hong Kong and the Hong Kong University of Science & Technology, and a research scientist in the Electrical Engineering and Computer Sciences Department at the University of California, Berkeley.
+Her research interests lie in the area of signal processing theory and applications, especially time-frequency distributions and applications to speech and biosignals.
 She currently teaches mathematics courses ranging from College Algebra through the Calculus sequence.

 Crispin Thurlow - link to bio on School of IAS program page